Ariane 5

-Ariane 5 is a European heavy-lift space launch vehicle developed and operated by Arianespace for the European Space Agency (ESA).
-It is launched from the Centre Spatial Guyanais (CSG) in French Guiana.
-It has been used to deliver payloads into geostationary transfer orbit (GTO) or low Earth orbit (LEO).
+Ariane 5 is a retired European heavy-lift space launch vehicle operated by Arianespace for the European Space Agency (ESA).
+It was launched from the Guiana Space Centre (CSG) in French Guiana.
+It was used to deliver payloads into geostationary transfer orbit (GTO), low Earth orbit (LEO) or further into space.
 The launch vehicle had a streak of 82 consecutive successful launches between 9 April 2003 and 12 December 2017.
-Since 2014, Ariane 6, a direct successor system, is in development.
+In development since 2014, Ariane 6, a direct successor system was first launched in 2024.

-The system was designed as an expendable launch system by the Centre national d'études spatiales (CNES), the French government's space agency, in cooperation with various European partners.
-Despite not being a direct derivative of its predecessor launch vehicle program, it is classified as part of the Ariane rocket family.
-ArianeGroup is the prime contractor for the manufacturing of the vehicles, leading a multi-country consortium of other European contractors.
-Ariane 5 was originally intended to launch the Hermes spacecraft, and thus it is rated for human space launches.
+The system was designed as an expendable launch vehicle by the Centre national d'études spatiales (CNES), the French government's space agency, in cooperation with various European partners.
+Despite not being a direct derivative of its predecessor launch vehicle program, it was classified as part of the Ariane rocket family.
+Aérospatiale, and later ArianeGroup, was the prime contractor for the manufacturing of the vehicles, leading a multi-country consortium of other European contractors.
+Ariane 5 was originally intended to launch the Hermes spacecraft, and thus it was rated for human space launches.

-Since its first launch, Ariane 5 has been refined in successive versions: "G", "G+", "GS", "ECA", and most recently, "ES".
-The system has a commonly used dual-launch capability, where up to two large geostationary belt communication satellites can be mounted using a SYLDA (Système de Lancement Double Ariane, meaning "Ariane Double-Launch System") carrier system.
+Since its first launch, Ariane 5 was refined in successive versions: "G", "G+", "GS", "ECA", and finally, "ES".
+The system had a commonly used dual-launch capability, where up to two large geostationary belt communication satellites can be mounted using a SYLDA (Système de Lancement Double Ariane, meaning "Ariane Double-Launch System") carrier system.
 Up to three, somewhat smaller, main satellites are possible depending on size using a SPELTRA (Structure Porteuse Externe Lancement Triple Ariane, which translates to "Ariane Triple-Launch External Carrier Structure").
-Up to eight secondary payloads, usually small experiment packages or minisatellites, can be carried with an ASAP (Ariane Structure for Auxiliary Payloads) platform.
+Up to eight secondary payloads, usually small experiment packages or minisatellites, could be carried with an ASAP (Ariane Structure for Auxiliary Payloads) platform.

-Following the launch of 15 August 2020, Arianespace signed the contracts for the last eight Ariane 5 launches, before it is succeeded by the new Ariane 6 launcher, according to Daniel Neuenschwander, director of space transportation at the ESA.
+Following the launch of 15 August 2020, Arianespace signed the contracts for the last eight Ariane 5 launches, before it was succeeded by the new Ariane 6 launcher, according to Daniel Neuenschwander, director of space transportation at the ESA.
+Ariane 5 flew its final mission on 5 July 2023.

 Vehicle description

 Cryogenic main stage

-Ariane 5's cryogenic H173 main stage (H158 for Ariane 5G, G+, and GS) is called the EPC (Étage Principal Cryotechnique — Cryotechnic Main Stage).
-It consists of a 5.4 m diameter by 30.5 m high tank with two compartments, one for liquid oxygen and one for liquid hydrogen, and a Vulcain 2 engine at the base with a vacuum thrust of 1390 kN.
-The H173 EPC weighs about 189 t, including 175 t of propellant.
-After the main cryogenic stage runs out of fuel, it re-enters the atmosphere for an ocean splashdown.
+Ariane 5's cryogenic H173 main stage (H158 for Ariane 5G, G+, and GS) was called the EPC (Étage Principal Cryotechnique — Cryotechnic Main Stage).
+It consisted of a 5.4 m diameter by 30.5 m high tank with two compartments, one for liquid oxygen and one for liquid hydrogen, and a Vulcain 2 engine at the base with a vacuum thrust of 1390 kN.
+The H173 EPC weighed about 189 t, including 175 t of propellant.
+After the main cryogenic stage runs out of fuel, it re-entered the atmosphere for an ocean splashdown.